l4u/api-documentation/content/v1/users/followers.md

     DELETE /users/:user/follow

-Unfollowing a user requires the user to be logged in and authenticated with the `write` scope.
+Unfollowing a user requires the user to be authenticated with the `write` scope.

 <%= headers 204 %>